Nextwave

-Nextwave is a comedy comic book series by Warren Ellis and Stuart Immonen, published by Marvel Comics between 2006 and 2007.
-Nextwave consistently features extreme violence and comedy, and simultaneously satirizes and celebrates Marvel's superhero comics.
+Nextwave: Agents of H.A.T.E. is a comedy comic book series by Warren Ellis and Stuart Immonen, published by Marvel Comics between 2006 and 2007.
+The simultaneously satirizes and celebrates Marvel's superhero comics.
 The series frequently uses flashback scenes in which existing Marvel characters such as Captain America, Ulysses Bloodstone and the Celestials act grossly out of character for comedic purposes.
 In an interview, Ellis said: "I took The Authority and I stripped out all the plots, logic, character and sanity.
 It's an absolute distillation of the superhero genre.
 No plot lines, characters, emotions, nothing whatsoever.
 It's people posing in the street for no good reason.
 It is people getting kicked, and then exploding.
 It is a pure comic book, and I will fight anyone who says otherwise.
 And afterwards, they will explode."
+The series is also notable for featuring the first appearance of the modern redheaded version of Elsa Bloodstone, redesigning and recharacterising the blonde character concept by that name from the Bloodstone miniseries.

 Concept

 The series was written exclusively in two-issue story arcs.
 Each issue began with a humorous FAQ, in which questions were answered with enthusiastic marketing copy that veers into the strange or disturbing.
 It was also used to answer questions posed by uninformed readers.

-The Nextwave series features a collection of minor Marvel superheroes: monster hunter Elsa Bloodstone; Monica Rambeau, the former Captain Marvel; Tabitha Smith, formerly of X-Force; Aaron Stack, the Machine Man; and new character the Captain, previously called Captain ☠☠☠☠ (the obscured words being so horrible that Captain America allegedly "beat seven shades of it out of [him]" and left him in a dumpster with a bar of soap in his mouth).
+The series features a collection of minor Marvel superheroes: monster hunter Elsa Bloodstone; Monica Rambeau, the former Captain Marvel; Tabitha Smith, formerly of X-Force; Aaron Stack, the Machine Man; and new character the Captain, previously called Captain ☠☠☠☠ (the obscured words being so horrible that Captain America allegedly "beat seven shades of it out of [him]" and left him in a dumpster with a bar of soap in his mouth).
 These individuals are assembled by H.A.T.E., the Highest Anti-Terrorism Effort, to fight Unusual Weapons of Mass Destruction (U.W.M.D.s).
 The Nextwave team learns that H.A.T.E. is funded by the Beyond Corporation, an organization formerly known as terrorist group S.I.L.E.N.T.
 As a result, the heroes leave H.A.T.E., stealing a vehicle called the Shockwave Rider.
 They destroy the U.W.M.D.s that the Beyond Corporation and H.A.T.E. have hidden around the United States, while being pursued by H.A.T.E.
 Director Dirk Anger, a parody of Nick Fury.
 The U.W.M.D.s include Fin Fang Foom, Broccoli Men, Ultra Samurai, and the Mindless Ones.
-Using the Shockwave Rider as a mobile base of operations (the vehicle is larger on the inside than out, much like the TARDIS of Doctor Who), Nextwave is able to rapidly mount missions in widely separated locations including central Illinois, Wyoming, North Dakota, and Nevada.
+Using the Shockwave Rider as a mobile base of operations (the vehicle is larger on the inside than out, implied to be the TARDIS of Doctor Who), Nextwave is able to rapidly mount missions in widely separated locations including central Illinois, Wyoming, North Dakota, and Nevada.